-There's a vivid picture of this in Exodus 13, when Israel was coming out of Egypt.
-Didn't God say to Moses on the banks of the Red Sea, "Why are you standing here?
+There is a vivid picture of this in Exodus 13, when Israel was coming out of Egypt.
+Did God not say to Moses on the banks of the Red Sea, "Why are you standing here?
 Speak to the children of Israel that they go forward!"
 They were redeemed.
 They had to walk away from their slavery.
 We are redeemed, but we have to walk away from our slavery.

-Proverbs 29:1 He, that being often reproved hardens his neck, shall suddenly be destroyed, and that without remedy.
+Proverbs 29:1 He who is often rebuked, and hardens his neck, will suddenly be destroyed, and that without remedy.

 I want to pick up the thought of being stiff-necked, hardening our neck.
-Then let's go back to Romans 1.
+Then let us go back to Romans 1.

-Romans 1:21-25 Because that, when they knew God, they glorified Him not as God, neither were thankful; but became vain in their imaginations [that is, their reasonings], and their foolish heart was darkened.
-Professing themselves to be wise, they became fools, and changed the glory of the uncorruptible God into an image made like to corruptible man, and to birds, and four-footed beasts, and creeping things.
-Wherefore God also gave them up to uncleanness through the lusts of their own hearts, to dishonor their own bodies between themselves: who changed the truth of God into a lie, and worshipped and served the creation more than the Creator, who is blessed forever.
+Romans 1:21-25 Because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts [that is, their reasonings], and their foolish hearts were darkened.
+Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man—and birds and four-footed animals and creeping things.
+Therefore God also gave them up to uncleanness, in the lusts of their hearts, to dishonor their bodies among themselves, who exchanged the truth of God for the lie, and worshiped and served the creation rather than the Creator, who is blessed forever.
 Amen.

 What a difference these verses show between the claim that these people made with their mouth and the reality of their lives.
-Paul said that these people described in this chapter exchanged THE TRUTH OF GOD for a lie.
+Paul said that these people described in this chapter exchanged the truth of GOD for the lie.
 Do you understand that in every sin this principle is at the base?
 By nature, we would rather follow lies than the truth of God.
 And even though we are converted, we have to understand that the law of sin is working within us—to deceive us with a deluding energy that is always trying to pull us away from truth and toward continuing to follow the old bad habits, in a lie, in our lives.

-I don't perceive that with any of us, because I don't see us abandoning God.
+I do not perceive that with any of us, because I do not see us abandoning God.
 God is true.
 Jesus said, "I am the way, the truth, and the life."
 And consequently, the more truthful that one becomes with himself and with God, the more he is delivered from sin and its effects—because it allows righteousness to come forth.
-But one of the major keys to good health (spiritual, moral, ethical, mental, and physical health) is truth!
-It is our responsibility to ask for it, to seek for it, and (when we find it) to practice it.
+But one of the major keys to good health—spiritual, moral, ethical, mental, and physical health—is truth!
+It is our responsibility to ask for it, to seek for it, and when we find it to practice it.
 This is the life of conversion that glorifies God.